sketch-hq/SketchAPI/README.md

 However, the version that is embedded in Sketch is a single minified and transpiled library file called `SketchAPI.js`.

-If you want to build this library file locally, you need to have [Node.js](https://nodejs.org) installed, and then run the following in the project's root folder:
+If you want to build this library file locally, you need to have [Node.js](https://nodejs.org) installed, and then run the following in the project’s root folder:

 ```bash
 npm install
 ```

-Once that's ready, you can run:
+Once that’s ready, you can run:

 ```bash
 npm start